emqx/cloud-docs/en_US/rule_engine/rule_engine_offonline_to_redis.md

-# Store Device Offline Messages to Redis Using the Rule Engine
+# Store Device Offline Messages to Redis Using Data Integrations

 In this article, we will simulate temperature and humidity data and report these data to EMQX Cloud via the MQTT protocol and then use the EMQX Cloud rules engine to dump the offline messages into Redis.